The Rome Empower Program

 - Complete the online application and interview with faculty Program Directors

-- Access to the online application for the Rome Empower Program will be granted to you following attendance at a Rome Empower Information Session or advising apointment at the Office of Study Abroad.
-Access to the application will not be granted prior to these sessions.
+- Access to the online application for the Rome Empower Program will be granted to you following attendance at a Rome Empower Information Session or advising apointment with the Office of Study Abroad Rome Program Manager.
+Access to the application will not be granted prior to attendance at one of these sessions.

 - The Rome Empower Program Fall 2021 priority deadline is December 15, 2020.